Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

 \subsubsection{CQ-Guided Ontology Relation Construction}

 To model relationships between value categories, we adopt a human-guided ontology construction process based on Competency Questions (CQs)\footnote{Details of the ontology construction process and CQ examples are provided in Appendix~\ref{sec:ontology_details}, Table~\ref{tab:cq_examples}.}.
-Domain experts curate CQs, each designed to probe meaningful interactions between two parent classes in the fixed taxonomy.
-For each CQ, we prompt a Large Language Model to describe \emph{subclass-level} relationships between the two given parent classes.
-The model is constrained to: (i) use only the predefined taxonomy classes, (ii) avoid introducing any new classes, and (iii) focus solely on articulating relationships between the given parent classes.
+Domain experts curate CQs, each designed to probe meaningful interactions between sub-classes of two given top-classes in the fixed taxonomy.
+For each CQ, we prompt a Large Language Model to describe sub-class-level relationships between the given top-classes.
+The model is constrained to: (i) use only the predefined taxonomy classes, (ii) avoid introducing any new classes, and (iii) focus solely on articulating relationships between sub-classes of the given top-classes.